KoryNunn/tots/README.md

 goanna.run() -> 'runs like a lizard at 30'
 peruvianIncaOrchid.run() -> 'runs at 30'

-goanna.is(lizardDog) -> false // not a lizard dog
+tots.is(goanna, lizardDog) -> false // not a lizard dog
-peruvianIncaOrchid.is(dogLizard) -> false // not a dog lizard
+tots.is(peruvianIncaOrchid, dogLizard) -> false // not a dog lizard
 ```